quiltdata/quilt/docs/README.md

 # A data registry

-Quilt is a data registry.
-Just as software package managers provide versioned, reusable building blocks for execution, Quilt provides versioned, reusable building blocks for analysis.
+Just as software package managers provide versioned, reusable building blocks for execution, Quilt provides versioned, reusable building blocks for analysis in the form of _data packages_.

 ## Motivations